UladzimirSH/hello-world/README.md

 # hello-world
-My first app with github
+My first application with github adding new changes
-adding new changes
++new